netxillon/Airflow-gurmukh/README.md

 >5.
 Install and configure Rabbitmq
 >6.
 Install and Configure Airflow
 >7.
 Install MariaDB and Configre it for Airflow if needed.
+>8.
+Setup HAProxy to point to the webservers

 **Make sure you understand YAML and make.
 YAML does not like "Tabs" but "make" loves it.**